CFMTech/Jupytab/README.md

 functions.render_evaluate(REQUEST)
 ```

-(Note that `tables.render_evaluate(REQUEST)` will throw, as expected, `NameError: name 'REQUEST' is not defined` when executed in the notebook: `REQUEST` will only be defined when running with Jupytab, so the error is harmless.)
+(Note that `functions.render_evaluate(REQUEST)` will throw, as expected, `NameError: name 'REQUEST' is not defined` when executed in the notebook: `REQUEST` will only be defined when running with Jupytab, so the error is harmless.)

-## Launching the Jupytab dataframe server
+## Launching the Jupytab server

 Once you have created your notebooks, it should be a matter of second before they become acessible from Tableau.
 To start Jupytab, simply run the following command: